• Skip to primary navigation

 • Mix together with a whisk for a minute.
 Don't worry if the mixture looks a little separated, the eggs will fix that.

 • Add the puehu parāoa (flour), pēkana paura (baking powder) and pēkana houra (baking soda).
-Stir to combine.
+Mix with a fork until a dough forms.

-• Stir everything together.
-Put the bowl of mixture in the fridge or leave it on the bench for five minutes to thicken.
+• Put the bowl of mixture in the fridge for five minutes to thicken.

 • As it thickens, grease a 12 capacity muffin tray with butter.